-Community Spotlight: Lil’wat Nation
+Community Spotlight: Líl̓wat Nation

-Over the past two years, we’ve worked with some amazing partners from First Nation communities across Canada to develop local content for their students that reflects each Nation’s language, culture, stories, and heritage.
-One of these partners is Lil’wat Nation, in beautiful British Columbia.
-Lil’wat is a Nation with a strong connection to its language.
-The Nation’s name translates to “people of the land” and means the place where the valleys, rivers, and people meet.
-This connection is strong throughout the community and is reflected and reinforced through the language and the cultural teachings in the school.
+Over the past two years, we’ve worked with some amazing partners from First Nation communities across Canada to develop local content for their learners that reflects each community’s language, culture, stories, and heritage.
+One of these partners is Xet̓ólacw Community School in Líl̓wat Nation.

+Líl̓wat Nation has a strong connection to its language.
+The Nation’s name translates to “people of the land,” meaning the place where the valleys, rivers, and people meet.
+This connection is strong throughout the community, and the school’s language and cultural teachings reflect and reinforce it.

-During our early conversations with the teachers and administrators at the school, it was clear that there was a strong desire to create content to support the school’s newly implemented Walking the Land curriculum.
-This curriculum, which was introduced a few years ago, is being used to help students learn about their origins, land, and people.
+During our early conversations with educators and administrators at the school, it was clear there was a strong desire to create content to support the school’s newly implemented Walking the Land curriculum.
+This curriculum, which the Nation introduced a few years ago, helps learners learn about their origins, land, and people.
 The school worked with school and community members to develop this custom curriculum.

-We’ve been grateful for the opportunity to work with the amazing team at Lil’wat over the past two years, and are proud of the 80+ resources that we’ve created together for their teachers and students.
-We appreciate all the time the team at the school has invested in providing materials for our resources, sharing their knowledge, and providing their guidance to us.
+We are grateful for the opportunity to work with the amazing team at Xet̓ólacw Community School in Líl̓wat Nation over the past two years.
+We’re are proud of the 80+ resources we’ve created together for their educators and learners.
+We appreciate all the time the team at the school has invested in providing materials for the resources, sharing their knowledge, and providing guidance to us.